chiru59/MapReduce_Python/README.md

-Coursera Introduction to Data Science (Some of my solutions)
+Coursera Introduction to Data Science
+--Some of my solutions with comments for beginners in python/MapReduce.
 Refer the link https://www.coursera.org/course/datasci